CIS1900/2022-fall/10/README.md

 ### Default Template Arguments

 Templates also support default arguments, which is how class templates like `queue` have a default underlying container type.
-These have similar rules are default argument for normal functions, and are written using `=`.
+These have similar rules as default argument for normal functions, and are written using `=`.

 ### Template Specialization

 Templates can also be *specialized*, which is when a custom implementation is given for specific template arguments.
 For example, the standard library provides a specialization for [`vector<bool>`](https://en.cppreference.com/w/cpp/container/vector_bool) to make it more space efficient.
 This is because the size of a `bool` is implementation-defined, and is typically not one bit, but a byte.
-In fact, `sizeof` returns the size of a type in bytes, so it would be difficult to make a 1-bit `bool` work properly in general.
+In general, it would be difficult to make a 1-bit `bool` work properly.
 For this reason, `vector<bool>` gives a more space-efficient implementation, though how it is more efficient is implementation-defined as well.

+We will see examples of template specializations in next class's notes.

 ### Type Aliases in Templates